 A reprise of popular gallery exhibits

-This exhibit highlights the lives of the first ladies of K-State.
+This exhibit highlights the lives of tweleve of the first ladies of K-State.

 Facts and Trivia about K-State in 1900 from the editorial, "Is This The Twentieth Century?" in The Student's Herald, Kansas State Agricultural College, January 11, 1900.

-Minnie Howell was the first African American woman to graduate from K-State.
+This exhibit highlights the life of Minnie Howell, the first African American woman to graduate from K-State.

-Clementine Paddleford, a Kansas native and K-State alum, was a well-known food writer during the 1920s-1960s.
+This exhibit highlights the life of Clementine Paddleford, a Kansas native and K-State alum who was a internationally-known food writer and critic during the 1920s-1960s.

-The Delta Chapter of Kansas State University holds a unique place in the history of the African-American Phi Beta Sigma fraternity as the first chapter founded on a racially-mixed campus west of the Mississippi.
+A historical overview of The Delta Chapter of Kansas State University from 1917-1935.
+The Delta Chapter holds a unique place in the history of the African-American Phi Beta Sigma fraternity as the first chapter founded on a racially-mixed campus west of the Mississippi.

-Born in 1912 at Salina, Kansas, Kenneth S. Davis has been called the most distinguished writer among the many graduates of Kansas State University, and possibly of the entire state, and one of the leading biographers in the country.
+A detailed history of Kenneth S. Davis, who has been called the most distinguished writer among the many graduates of Kansas State University, and possibly of the entire state, and one of the leading biographers in the country.